alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "Programming is the art of telling another human being what one wants the computer to do." - Donald Knuth
+> "In programming, the hard part isn't solving problems, but deciding what problems to solve." - Paul Graham

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 21:07:26 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 21:08:11 UTC*